ruby-cute/ruby-cute/examples/g5k-tutorial.md

 After creating the machine file, we need to send it to the other machines.
 Additionally, we need to download and compile the benchmark.
-Let's write a small that help us to perform the aforementioned tasks.
+Let's write a small script that help us to perform the aforementioned tasks.
 Open the editor in pry console:

      [17] pry(main)> edit -n NAS-expe.rb